Get More Occupational Health Contracts and Jobs

 8. Become the number one expert e.g. absence management, stress management, computer set-ups, construction

 Why cover every OH situation?
-Why not specialise in say setting up a First Aid service, health surveillance, health promotion or stress risk assessments and use targeted advertising via Facebook to get your message out.
+Why not specialise in say setting up a First Aid service, health surveillance, health promotion or stress risk assessments and use targeted advertising via Facebook to get your message out?
 The more you do, the better you will become.

-9. Send solutions to OH companies free of charge
+9. Send solutions to OH companies free

 You may notice that an OH provider or service is doing things all wrong or have a better suggestion for efficiency.
 Why not drop them a line with your idea?